-For most kids (and parents), Halloween means candy.
-The National Confectioners Association is projecting $2.7 billion in candy sales in 2016.
-Candy corn may be the holiday's most iconic treat, but nearly 7 out of 10 survey respondents told the NCA that chocolate is their favorite.
-What kind of chocolate?
-Cheapism.com aggregated online rankings of chocolate Halloween candy, reflecting U.S. sales and consumer preferences, to come up with this definitive (and unscientific) top 10 list.
+For most kids (and parents), Halloween means candy, pumping up projections that we'll be spending $2.7 billion on candy sales in 2017.
+Candy corn may be the holiday's most iconic treat, but nearly 7 out of 10 survey respondents told the National Confectioners Association that chocolate is their favorite.
+What kind, though?
+Cheapism aggregated online rankings of chocolate Halloween candy, reflecting U.S. sales and consumer preferences, to come up with this definitive (but unscientific) top 10 list.
 Bags of these favorites are often specially priced for the holiday, and big enough that grown-ups can look forward to leftovers once the trick-or-treaters have left the premises.

-This simple favorite features milk chocolate interspersed with crisped rice.
-Nestlé markets a "fun size" for Halloween.
-For variety, look for bags that include other Nestlé brands such as Butterfinger and Baby Ruth in addition to Crunch bars (80 minis for $10 at Walmart).
+This simple favorite features milk chocolate and crisped rice.
+Nestle markets a "fun size" for Halloween.
+For variety, look for bags that include other Nestle brands such as Butterfinger and Baby Ruth in addition to Crunch bars (80 minis for $10 at Walmart).

 This candy bar has light-as-air whipped chocolate on the inside and milk chocolate on the outside.
 A fun-size bar for trick-or-treating -- or portion control -- is included in variety bags alongside Milky Way, Snickers, and Twix bars (205 minis for $20 at Target).
 But lovers of Halloween candy will want to seek out a bag of "3 Muskefears" minis, which have special red nougat and cost $3 for 24 at Target.

-This candy originated in the U.K. but immigrated to the U.S. to great acclaim.
+This candy originated in the U.K. but immigrated to the United States to acclaim.
 The original version, a cookie topped with caramel and covered in milk chocolate, has spawned line extensions including ghost shapes for Halloween.
 While Twix traditionally comes in a package of two bars, the "fun size" is only one smaller bar.
 There's also a Twix Caramel Halloween Candy Ghost box, with 24 for $17 at Walmart.

 Snickers built a billion-dollar brand on a foundation of peanuts, nougat, caramel, and chocolate.
 A new Snickers Crisper variety leaves out the nougat in favor of crisped rice in a "fun size" bar for Halloween (a bag of 15 is $3 at Target).
 Regular fun-size Snickers are a staple of Mars' Halloween variety packs.

 This is the top-selling candy from the chocolate giant Mars, which has retail stores devoted exclusively to M&M's.
-In addition to the simple milk chocolate with candy coating, crispy M&M's come in smaller fun-size pouches for Halloween.
-This year the milk chocolate M&M's are packaged to be handed out at a costume party, as prizes for "Scariest Costume," "Funniest Costume," and "Most Creative," as well as Oreo-inspired Cookies & Screeem ($3 for an 8-ounce bag, only at Target).
+In addition to the simple milk chocolate with candy coating, crispy M&M's come in smaller fun-size pouches for Halloween, and has gone all out for fall- and Halloween-themed flavors.
+Look for white chocolate Pumpkin Pie, Candy Corn, Boo-terscotch bags, as well as Oreo-inspired Cookies & Screeem ($3 for an 8-ounce bag, only at Target).

 When the trick-or-treating is finished, the bags are emptied, and the candy is sorted, Reese's peanut butter cups almost invariably go into the "jackpot" pile.
 They come in pumpkin-shaped versions and festively wrapped miniatures.
-This year for Halloween, parent company Hershey is also making snack-size white peanut butter ghosts (24 for $3 at Target), milk chocolate bats (17 for $3 at Target) and pumpkins (18 for $3 at Walmart).
+This year for Halloween, parent company Hershey is again making snack-size white peanut butter ghosts (24 for $3 at Target), milk chocolate bats (17 for $3 at Target) and pumpkins (18 for $3 at Walmart).
 There's even a peanut butter cup with Reese's Pieces inside (21 for $3 at Target).